RoyBerube/Lagrange/_posts/2017-07-24-Adventures in Calculating Pi.md

 ---

 I blame Matt Parker and his YouTube channel 'standupmaths'.
-Every year on Pi day he takes on the topic, and this managed to piqued my interest in how the number is calculated.
+Every year on Pi day he takes on the topic, and this managed to pique my interest in how the number is calculated.

 Pi is an irrational number, which means it cannot be defined as a fraction and has no repeating sequence of numbers.
 The last time I checked, someone had calculated it to 4 trillion digits using a home computer.
-Yeah, really.
+It took months.

 ### A Brief History Lesson